IdioticProgramApe/IdioticProgramApe.github.io/docs/notes/how-to-setup-github-page.md

 ### Github & git

-As a developer/programmer, Github should be no stranger, and [git](https://git-scm.com/), as a version control system to version control your site content and sync it with Github in order to publish your changes online.
+As a developer/programmer, Github should be no stranger, and [git](https://git-scm.com/), is a version control system to version control your site content and sync it with Github in order to publish the changes online.

 Besides git, other SCM(Source Control Management) tools are quite heavier than git, such Perforce (which can however handle large-file project).